Edragon/edragon.github.io/app-dat/RC-dat/RC-configurator-dat/betaflight-dat/betaflight-modes-dat/betaflight-modes-dat.md

 - ✅ Prevents sudden drop when you release throttle indoors.
 - ✅ Essential for flips, rolls, or freestyle tricks.
 - ⚠️ For very small **brushed whoops**, it can make them bounce indoors (too sensitive).

+In the standard mixer/ mode, when the roll, pitch and yaw gets calculated and saturates a motor, all motors will be reduced equally.

+When a motor goes below minimum it gets clipped off.
+Say you had your throttle just above minimum and tried to pull a quick roll - since two motors can't go any lower, you essentially get half the power (half of your PID gain).

+If your inputs would have asked for more than a 100% difference between the high and low motors, the low motors would get clipped, breaking the Symmetry of the motor balance by unevenly reducing the gain